Virtual events platform Hopin acquires Streamable and Jamm to advance video ambitions

 Stopping short of confirming specific plans, Hopin said the acquisitions would help it expand into a “multi-product suite of video-centric collaboration products.”

-With integrated YouTube-like video hosting smarts from Streamable, this opens the door to any number of potential future use cases.
-It makes it easier for marketers or content producers to upload and share video on the fly in real time — either from a virtual location or on-location from a conference as part of a hybrid setup.
+Adding integrated YouTube-like video hosting smarts from Streamable opens the door to any number of potential use cases.
+It makes it easier for marketers and content producers to upload and share video in real time — either from a virtual location or on-location from a conference as part of a hybrid setup.
 Similarly, Jamm’s built-in features spanning video chat, screen-sharing, and Slack integration could power Hopin’s ambitions beyond events and catapult it into the broader business collaboration sphere.

 Terms of the two deals were not disclosed, though it’s worth noting that Streamable and Jamm had only raised a small amount of seed funding, meaning that their sale prices are unlikely to have broken the bank for Hopin.